 Average amount of RAM

 The laptop has an adequate 8GB of RAM for some multitasking.
-8GB is the minimum that a laptop should have to be useful for multitasking, and the laptop does reach it.
+The minimum that a laptop should have is 8GB to be useful for multitasking, and the laptop does reach it.
+It’s an ideal amount when measuring price to performance at least.
 It would be nice to have more, though.

 However, the laptop has lots of storage, a whole terabyte of hard disk drive storage in fact.
 A whole terabyte will last you for years.
 It can fit all of your games, programs, and files.
 Yes, it is hard drive storage instead of an SSD, meaning that it will run slower, but if you need lots of storage for a cheaper price, HDD storage is the way to go.

-Overall, the laptop is a nice, high quality, “bare-bones” machine for light gaming and some productivity.
+Overall, this HP laptop is a nice, high-quality, “bare-bones” machine for light gaming and some productivity.
+It’s not the best gaming laptop under 400 dollars but it’s a good all-round machine.

 10. Lenovo IdeaPad Premium